Active sorting of particles as an illustration of the Gibbs mixing paradox: A Hopfield--Ninio Sorter Based on Energy Preference

-We now introduce our second model sorting device, which exploits \textit{energetic} differences between the particle types rather than just kinetic differences: we imagine the particles are distinguished by their energetic preference for one box over another.
-We shall denote this energetic difference $\Delta F \geq 0$ (see figure~\ref{fig:EnergyLandscape}).
-This is not to be confused with the active driving of the previous section: here $\Delta F$ quantifies the (passive) distinguishability of the particles, and thus fills the role played by $\eta$ in the previous model.

-In equilibrium, their distribution between the boxes would be controlled by the Boltzmann factor $e^{\Delta F}$.
-We seek to actively improve the quality of sorting above that mandated by the Boltzmann factor.
+We now introduce our second model sorting device, which exploits \textit{energetic} differences between the particle types rather than just kinetic differences.
+Imagine that the particles are distinguished by their energetic preference for one box over another, and denote this energetic difference $\Delta G \geq 0$ (see Fig.~\ref{fig:EnergyLandscape}). {This $\Delta G$ therefore plays two overlapping roles: (i) it quantifies the distinguishability of the particles, and in this sense replaces $\eta$ from the previous model; and (ii) $\Delta G$ controls the equilibrium distribution of particles between the two boxes via the Boltzmann factor $e^{\Delta G}$.
+Thus, and in contrast to the previous model, the device already performs some sorting even in equilibrium.} \footnote{{It is tricky, therefore, to directly compare the two models using the same evaluation criteria.
+And, while this new model is interesting and practically relevant for sorting processes, it is a little further from the conventional Gibbs Paradox setup than the previous one (but we can still analyse how sorting quality varies with distinguishability -- see Fig.~\ref{fig:SSS}).}} Here we seek to improve the quality of sorting by introducing active / dissipative processes into the system.

-This is not a new problem.
-In the early seventies it was known that the accuracy of certain biological processes for distinguishing very similar particles (for example different nucleotides during RNA transcription) far exceeds the equilibrium expectation (based on the binding energy between the relevant enzyme and the different substrates).
+We may now make a connection with a well-established body of literature.
+In the early seventies it was known that the accuracy of certain biological processes for distinguishing very similar particles (for example different nucleotides during RNA transcription) far exceeds the equilibrium expectation based on the enzyme-substrate binding energies.
 In response, Hopfield and Ninio independently developed dissipative ``proofreading'' schemes capable of drastically amplifying the existing binding energy difference \cite{Hop74,Nin75,MHL12}.
-It is natural for us to apply the Hopfield--Ninio proofreading scheme to our particle sorting problem, when there exists some difference $\Delta F$ in the free energy landscape of the two particle types.
+It is natural for us to apply the Hopfield--Ninio proofreading scheme to our particle sorting problem, when there exists some difference $\Delta G$ in the free energy landscape of the two particle types.

-Our model apparatus is sketched in figure~\ref{fig:SymBox}, and is broadly similar to the earlier figure~\ref{fig:KineticBox}.
-A sorting device $\mathcal S$ sits in the single channel connecting the volumes, and may grant or deny passage through the channel depending on the outcome of a sorting process.
+Our model apparatus is sketched in Fig.~\ref{fig:SymBox}: a sorting device $\mathcal S$ sits in the single channel connecting two volumes, and may grant or deny passage through the channel depending on the outcome of a sorting process.